WGBH-MLA/AAPB2/app/views/primary_source_sets/healthcare-disparities.md

 ## Citation

 Weidner, Catherine.
-"Healthcare" WGBH and the Library of Congress. https://americanarchive.org/primary_source_sets/healthcare-disparities.
+"Healthcare Disparities in the United States" WGBH and the Library of Congress. https://americanarchive.org/primary_source_sets/healthcare-disparities.

 ## Guid
 ## Cliptime